j4jks/CHEF-KOCHs-chromium-Hardening/README.md

 #### Hardens Chromium and it's settings in the name of security

+The goal of this project is to provide information (and an extension maybe?) to setup Chromium for maximum security.

 ### Chromium vs. Firefox

 ## Performance
-* Chromium consumes a little bit more memory than Firefox, but starts up faster
+* Chromium consumes a little bit more memory than Firefox, but starts up faster - Chromes kernel requires more ressources
 * Chromium tends to make better use of multi-core systems, using separate processes for each tab.
 This feature is still in development on Firefox
 * The browsers have competitive Javascript performance, but Firefox has better support for the newest javascript features